Should You Store Cucumbers in the Refrigerator? Experts Weigh In

-According to a post at Root Simple, cucumbers should be stored at room temperature – not in the refrigerator.
+Cucumbers should be stored at room temperature — not in the refrigerator, according to a post at Root Simple.

 Root Simple cites the University of California, Davis, which determined that cucumbers are sensitive to temperatures below 50°F. When stored at room temperature, cucumbers thrive and last longer.
-Stored below 50 degrees, they’re prone to developing “chilling injuries,” including water-soaked areas, pitting, and accelerated decay.
+Stored below 50°F , they’re prone to developing “chilling injuries,” including water-soaked areas, pitting, and accelerated decay.

 But if you absolutely insist on chilling your cucumbers, limit it to no more than three days and eat them as soon as possible.
 We also suggest keeping them towards the front of the shelf, where temperatures are warmer, and off the bottom shelf, which is usually the coldest part of the fridge.